Chicago Botanic Gardens To Charge Admission For The First Time

 By Alina Panek

-GLENCOE, Il.
-(CBS) — Bad news, bikers: the Chicago Botanic Gardens will be charging admission per person starting in 2022 rather than a fee for parking.READ MORE: Chicago Weather: After Severe Weather, Flooding Remains A Concern
+GLENCOE, Ill.
+(CBS) — Bad news, bikers: the Chicago Botanic Garden will be charging admission per person starting in 2022 rather than a fee for parking.READ MORE: Illinois Further Extends Expiration Dates For Driver's Licenses

 The 2022 ticket prices ranges from from $9.95 to $25.95 per person.
-The Chicago Botanic Gardens said that “admission fees will always be discounted when purchased in advance of a visit and will not exceed $23.95 for a Cook County resident adult ticket in 2022, or $25.95 for a non-Cook County resident.”
-Admission covers all inclusive admission and fees previously associated with seasonal experiences like the Grand Tram Tour, Butterflies & Blooms, and the Model Railroad Garden: Landmarks of America.READ MORE: LIVE UPDATES: Severe Weather Brings Tornado Warnings, Drenching Rain To Chicago Area; Tornado Sighted Near Crete
+The Chicago Botanic Garden said that “admission fees will always be discounted when purchased in advance of a visit and will not exceed $23.95 for a Cook County resident adult ticket in 2022, or $25.95 for a non-Cook County resident.”
+Admission covers all inclusive admission and fees previously associated with seasonal experiences like the Grand Tram Tour, Butterflies & Blooms, and the Model Railroad Garden: Landmarks of America.READ MORE: At Least 5 Killed, 72 Wounded In Weekend Shootings In Chicago; 2 Mass Shootings Reported Sunday Night

 The prices will begin on January 1, 2022.

 The Botanic Garden will mimic the Chicagoland’s major museums’ policy of free days throughout the year.
-The 52 free days will be spread throughout the year, “with 14 offered within the peak season, from April through October and on several national holidays,” Chicago Botanic Gardens said.MORE NEWS: First-Degree Murder Charges Filed Against Norwood Park Man In Fatal Dunning Parking Lot Stabbing
+The 52 free days will be spread throughout the year, “with 14 offered within the peak season, from April through October and on several national holidays,” Chicago Botanic Gardens said.MORE NEWS: Parents Of Children With Special Needs Say Porter County Education Services Is Denying Their Kids Medical Professionals In Classrooms, Despite No Additional Cost

 They will also “will offer numerous additional opportunities for free and reduced admission tickets and parking to the following guests: